2018 Writing Workshop is Cancelled

-- The location, teaching and program structure created a truly transcendent experience of enormous value.
+- The site, teaching and program structure creates a truly transcendent experience of enormous value.

 - I was challenged and that turned out to be exactly what I needed.

 - Far exceeded expectations.
-Got many suggestions for how to write healing stories for my family.
+Got many suggestions for how to write healing stories.

 - It was wonderful!

 - The combination of writing, yoga, meditation and shared sisterhood is transformational.

 - Oaxaca feels safe, safer than my hometown in the USA.